What to Include in a B2B PPC Proposal

 - What deliverable items can the client expect to receive from you and at what frequency?

-Defining and setting clear expectations on reporting and analysis within the proposal helps both you and the potential client.
-Offer direct and easy to comprehend timeframe expectations of reports and ongoing analysis.
+Defining and setting clear expectations on reporting and analysis within the proposal helps start the relationship off on the right foot.
+Offer direct and easy-to-comprehend timeframe expectations of reports and ongoing analysis.
 Key details to include:

-- What is your main source of truth for reporting?
-Do you integrate into back-end or CRM for lead quality analysis?
+- What is the single source of truth for reporting?
+Do you integrate into the back-end or CRM for lead quality analysis?

-- What type of quarterly or monthly executive reports will you provide?
+- What type of executive reports will you provide?
 Will they be sent weekly, monthly, or at another frequency.

-A B2B PPC proposal helps differentiate your firm from the dozens of other potential suitors that your prospective client could engage with.
+A B2B PPC proposal helps differentiate your firm from the dozens of others your prospective client could engage with.
 It should leave the client with an extremely clear understanding of what your team can do for them and how you will achieve the goal.
 Using a PPC proposal template can be useful to streamline the process; just make sure to adjust each proposal to the client and audience you’re targeting.